ivanvs/pidginmq-website/docs/jobs/retry.md

 # Retry

-During job processing, some of jobs will fail.
-In PidginMQ job is considered failed in this cases:
+During job processing, some of the jobs will fail.
+In PidginMQ, a job is considered failed in these cases:

-- job is snoozed by throwing `SnoozeJobException`
+- job is snoozed by throwing `SnoozeJobException`,
-- job throws any kind of error
+- job throws any kind of error,
-- job is stucked
+- job is stuck.

 ## Retrying Failed Jobs

-When a job throws an exception, the worker catches it, increments the job's attempts count, and reschedules the job if the maximum number of attempts has not been reached.
+When a job encounters an error, the worker captures the error, increases the job's attempts count, and schedules the job to be tried again if the maximum number of attempts has not been reached.

-In order to decide when next time the job needs to be run, PidginMQ will use configured [backoff strategy](../backoff.md).
-PidginMQ allows you to use built-in strategies or define custom ones for job retries.
-The default backoff strategy is a fixed strategy, where the job will be retried after 5 seconds.
+To determine when the job should be retried, PidginMQ will utilize the configured [backoff strategy](../backoff.md).
+PidginMQ allows you to utilize predefined strategies or create custom ones for job retries.
+The default backoff strategy is a fixed strategy, in which the job will be retried after 5 seconds.

-Retry policy is specified on client [configuration](../configuration.md).
+The retry policy is specified in the client's [configuration](../configuration.md).

 ## Example

-The maximum number of retries is specified when the job is created.
-Once the job is created, the maximum number of attempts cannot be changed.
+The job's maximum number of retries is set when it is created and cannot be altered afterward.

 ```js
 const insertedJob = await client.addJob({